dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 With those basics in mind, we can start to explore.

 For the fellowship, we've created a special directory on the server that's attached to a large disk to store data and modeling results.
-You can find it at `/mnt/data`.
+You can find it at `/data/dssg/`.
 To move there, we'll use the `cd` ("change directory") command:

 ```
-dssgfellow@dssg-primary:~$ cd /mnt/data
+yourjhuid@dssg-primary:~$ cd /data/dssg/
-dssgfellow@dssg-primary:/mnt/data$ pwd
+yourjhuid@dssg-primary:/data/dssg$ pwd
-/mnt/data
+/data/dssg
 ```
-Notice that two things happened: the last bit of our prompt changed from `~` to `/mnt/data` (helping us keep track of where we are) and the output of the `pwd` command has also changed to `/mnt/data`.
+Notice that two things happened: the last bit of our prompt changed from `~` to `/data/dssg` (helping us keep track of where we are) and the output of the `pwd` command has also changed to `/data/dssg`.

 NOTE: to save space, from this point we won't show the full prompt, just the `$` -- lines starting with a `$` are commands to type and those without are outputs.